 1946 President of Guangdong Provincial Art College

 1949 Moved to Hong Kong and taught at Hong Kong Deming Middle School and Zhusheng Middle School.
-He taught painting for living, focusing on Chinese painting, calligraphy, flowers, birds and landscapes
+He taught painting for a living, focusing on Chinese painting, calligraphy, flowers, birds, and landscapes

 1956 Taught at Fine Arts Department, New Asia College, Hong Kong

-1957 Participated in the establishment of Fine Arts Department of New Asia College
+1957 Participated in the establishment of the Fine Arts Department of New Asia College

 1961 Director of Fine Arts Department, Deming College, Hong Kong